-The accompanying interim condensed consolidated balance sheet as of April 30, 2018 and the interim condensed consolidated statements of operations and of comprehensive loss and interim condensed consolidated statement of cash flows for the three months ended April 30, 2018 and 2017, are unaudited.
-The interim unaudited condensed consolidated financial statements have been prepared on a basis consistent with the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's financial position as of April 30, 2018, its results of operations and of comprehensive loss for the three months ended April 30, 2018 and 2017, and its statement of cash flows for the three months ended April 30, 2018 and 2017.
-The financial data and the other financial information disclosed in the notes to these interim condensed consolidated financial statements related to the three-month periods are also unaudited.
-The results of operations for the three months ended April 30, 2018 are not necessarily indicative of the results to be expected for the fiscal year ending January 31, 2019 or for any other future year or interim period.
+The accompanying interim condensed consolidated balance sheet and interim condensed consolidated statement of stockholders' equity as of July 31, 2018, the interim condensed consolidated statements of operations and of comprehensive loss for the three and six months ended July 31, 2018 and 2017 and the interim condensed consolidated statement of cash flows for the six months ended July 31, 2018 and 2017, are unaudited.
+The interim unaudited condensed consolidated financial statements have been prepared on a basis consistent with the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's financial position and its statement of stockholders' equity as of July 31, 2018, its results of operations and of comprehensive loss for the three and six months ended July 31, 2018 and 2017, and its statement of cash flows for the six months ended July 31, 2018 and 2017.
+The financial data and the other financial information disclosed in the notes to these interim condensed consolidated financial statements related to the six-month periods are also unaudited.
+The results of operations for the six months ended July 31, 2018 are not necessarily indicative of the results to be expected for the fiscal year ending January 31, 2019 or for any other future year or interim period.

 The interim unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany transactions and accounts have been eliminated.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to the applicable rules and regulations of the Securities and Exchange Commission ("SEC").
+The condensed balance sheet data as of January 31, 2018 was derived from the Company's audited financial statements, but does not include all disclosures required by U.S. GAAP.
 Therefore, these interim unaudited condensed consolidated financial statements and accompanying footnotes should be read in conjunction with the Company's annual consolidated financial statements and related footnotes included in its Annual Report on Form 10-K for the fiscal year ended January 31, 2018 (the "2018 Form 10-K").